Visiting the Cornette Library

 With 100,000 square feet of space, the library offers seating for 300 and houses approximately 350,000 books and bound periodicals and 650,000 government documents.
 Cornette Library is a depository for both the U.S. and Texas documents.
 The Hastings Electronic Learning Center, which contains the student computer lab, TTVN classrooms, and teaching labs for faculty and staff, is located in the basement of the library.

 Cornette Library's hours vary by semester.
 See Library Hours for our schedule.
-The Circulation Desk remains open all hours the library is open.
+The Library Services Desk remains open all hours the library is open.
 Other service desk hours vary.

 For West Texas A&M University's schedule, see the University Calendar.